lukasz-brzostek/corner-popup/README.md

 </script>
 ```

-In step 3 you can (but it is not necessary) set some options
-in previously added code:
+In step 3 you can (but it's not necessary) set some options in previously added code:
 ```
 <script>
 $('body').cornerpopup({